jsfix-ci/helpful-components/README.md

 ##### Props

-* defaultValue - (String / Optional) - The value to insert into the textarea before any other input gets entered.
+* defaultValue - (String, Optional) - The value to insert into the textarea before any other input gets entered.
-* submitButtonStyle - (Object / Optional) - The style to apply to the submit button.
+* submitButtonStyle - (Object, Optional) - The style to apply to the submit button.
-* onClickSubmitButton - (Function / Required) - The function to invoke when the submit button is clicked.
+* onClickSubmitButton - (Function, Required) - The function to invoke when the submit button is clicked.
 Will be passed the value of the textarea.
-* cancelButtonStyle - (Object / Optional) - The style to apply to the cancel button.
+* cancelButtonStyle - (Object, Optional) - The style to apply to the cancel button.
-* onClickCancelButton - (Function / Required) - The function to invoke when the cancel button is clicked.
+* onClickCancelButton - (Function, Required) - The function to invoke when the cancel button is clicked.

 #### Fixed Top Header